billymail/ContextMenu/README.md

 Edited to add simple touch handling

-(Requires MooTools with Compatibility at present due to bind events)
+No longer requires MooTools with Compatibility